cosmos/cosmos-sdk/docs/docs/building-apps/02-app-mempool.md

 #### MaxTxs

-Its an integer value that sets the mempool in one of three modes, bounded, unbounded, or disabled.
+It is an integer value that sets the mempool in one of three modes, *bounded*, *unbounded*, or *disabled*.

-* **negative**: Disabled, mempool does not insert new tx and return early.
+* **negative**: Disabled, mempool does not insert new transaction and return early.
-* **zero**: Unbounded mempool has no tx limit and will never fail with ErrMempoolTxMaxCapacity.
+* **zero**: Unbounded mempool has no transaction limit and will never fail with `ErrMempoolTxMaxCapacity`.
-* **positive**: Bounded, it fails with ErrMempoolTxMaxCapacity when maxTx value is the same as CountTx()
+* **positive**: Bounded, it fails with `ErrMempoolTxMaxCapacity` when `maxTx` value is the same as CountTx()

+#### Seed

+Set the seed for the random number generator used to select transactions from the mempool.

 ### Priority Nonce Mempool

+The [priority nonce mempool](https://github.com/cosmos/cosmos-sdk/blob/main/types/mempool/priority_nonce_spec.md) is a mempool implementation that stores txs in a partially ordered set by 2 dimensions:

+* priority
+* sender-nonce (sequence number)

+Internally it uses one priority ordered [skip list](https://pkg.go.dev/github.com/huandu/skiplist) and one skip list per sender ordered by sender-nonce (sequence number).
+When there are multiple txs from the same sender, they are not always comparable by priority to other sender txs and must be partially ordered by both sender-nonce and priority.

+It can configurable by the following parameters:

+#### Callback

+Allow to set a callback to be called when a transaction is read from the mempool.

 ### No-op Mempool

 A no-op mempool is a mempool that does not do any ordering of transactions and keeps the transactions in the order they are received.
 It basically replicates the behavior previous to Cosmos SDK `v0.47`.

+More information on the mempool can be found in the [mempool documentation](https://pkg.go.dev/github.com/cosmos/cosmos-sdk/types/mempool).